ionic-team/ionic-site/docs/v2/index.md

     <a class="section api"
        href="/docs/v2/api">
       <h3>API</h3>
-      <p>Explore our API for info on component methods, properties and events.</p>
+      <p>Explore our API for info on component methods, properties, and events.</p>
     </a>
     <a class="section theming"
        href="/docs/v2/theming/">